Chronic malnutrition in children (stunting): causes and prevention

 To fight chronic malnutrition, we must address the causes of hunger

-Intervening preventively on hunger and its causes makes it possible to reduce the prevalence of stunting, detect it and attempt to slow its progression during early childhood, and mitigate its consequences.
-These efforts also include action against acute malnutrition, malnutrition in all its forms, food insecurity, poverty, and inequality.
-(Action Against Hunger, 2023)Action Against Hunger.
-(2023).
-Chronic malnutrition: An action framework for a preventive and multi-sector approach. https://accioncontraelhambre.org/sites/default/files/documents/chronic-prevention_techpaper_acf_2023_en_web.pdf
+Acting preventively on hunger and its causes makes it possible to reduce the prevalence of chronic malnutrition, detect it and attempt to halt its progression during early childhood, and mitigate its consequences.
+These efforts also include action against acute malnutrition, malnutrition in all its forms, food insecurity, poverty and inequality (Action Against Hunger, 2023).

-Preventing chronic malnutrition requires a commitment to peace and environmental sustainability, along with advocacy actions that place it among the priorities of duty-bearers and holders of responsibilities.
-Additionally, programs are needed to ensure access to food, water, sanitation, hygiene, and health services in humanitarian crises, support programs for families and caregivers with a gender perspective, and comprehensive systems of universal social protection for all people, especially the most vulnerable.
+Preventing chronic malnutrition requires a commitment to peace and environmental sustainability, and advocacy actions that place it among the priorities of duty-bearers and those with responsibilities.
+In addition, programmes are needed to guarantee access to food, water, sanitation and hygiene and health services in humanitarian crises, programmes to support families and caregivers with a gender perspective, and comprehensive universal social protection systems for all people, and above all the most vulnerable.

-Although it is a priority for these actions to focus their effects on pregnant women, children under 2 or 3 years of age, and their families, the "thousand days" is not the only window of opportunity.
+Although it is a priority for these actions to focus their effects on pregnant women, children under 2 or 3 years of age and their families, the "thousand days" is not the only window of opportunity.
 Growth does not stop at two years.
-On the contrary, adolescence brings a second period of accelerated development, which should be leveraged to make up for previously accumulated delays.
-(UNICEF Office of Research – Innocenti, 2017)WHO (2023).
-Global Nutrition Report.
-Geneva: WHO. https://www.who.int/publications/i/item/9789240073234 During this period, the risk of developing overweight and obesity also increases if the diet is not adequate.
+On the contrary, adolescence brings a second period of accelerated development, which should be seized to recover ground lost earlier (UNICEF Innocenti, 2017).
+During this period, the risk of developing overweight and obesity also increases if the diet is inadequate.

 References